 Pro-abortion writer Robin Marty is distressed that both liberal and conservative media sources are routinely using the phrase “late-term abortion.”
-Writing in Cosmopolitan Magazine this week, in response to the U.S. House vote to ban most abortions after 20 weeks, she laments that, “There is no specific medical definition for a ‘late-term abortion,’ and because of that abortion opponents are using it to mean anything they want.”
+Writing in Cosmopolitan Magazine this week, in response to the U.S. House vote to ban most abortions after 20 weeks, she laments, “There is no specific medical definition for a ‘late-term abortion,’ and because of that abortion opponents are using it to mean anything they want.”

 Marty argues that the use of the term “late” is medically “inaccurate” because some medical textbooks only refer to “late-term” pregnancies as those that have reached “41 weeks to 41 weeks, 6 days.”
 Presumably Marty dislikes the term “late” because it invokes emotionally fraught images of fully-formed babies being aborted – the sort of thing that tends to turn the public’s stomachs (and opinions) against abortion.

 Now, medical professionals may well have their own reasons for only referring to a pregnancy as “late” at around 41 weeks.
 But polls show that the average person instinctively understands that when an abortion happens after, say, around 18 weeks, this is very, very late indeed.
-“Early” and “late” are entirely relative terms: but it’s the rare person who thinks any abortion that involves tearing limbs off a living baby with all his organs and features fully developed is anything but “late.”
+“Early” and “late” are entirely relative terms, but it’s the rare person who thinks any abortion that involves tearing limbs off a living baby with all his organs and features fully developed is anything but “late.”

-Contrary to Marty’s concerns, the most depressing thing about the debate over “late-term” abortion is that it is even happening in the 21st Century, when medical advances have revealed the unborn child to public view through the power of the ultrasound, and when children born as early as 22 weeks gestation routinely survive.
+Contrary to Marty’s concerns, the most depressing thing about the debate over “late-term” abortion is that it is even happening in the 21st century, when medical advances have revealed the unborn child to public view through the power of the ultrasound, and when children born as early as 22 weeks gestation routinely survive.

 Calling Things by Their Proper Names

 Unfortunately, part of the reason that we are still having this debate is that abortion supporters have a history of being devilishly clever at controlling the debate by controlling the language we use.
 If language is power (and it is), then abortion supporters have at times held the trump card.
-St. Pope John Paul II eloquently identified this phenomenon in Evangelium Vitae, writing:
+Pope St. John Paul II eloquently identified this phenomenon in Evangelium Vitae, writing:

 [W]e need now more than ever to have the courage to look the truth in the eye and to call things by their proper name, without yielding to convenient compromises or to the temptation of self-deception.
 In this regard the reproach of the Prophet is extremely straightforward: “Woe to those who call evil good and good evil, who put darkness for light and light for darkness” (Is 5:20).
 Especially in the case of abortion there is a widespread use of ambiguous terminology, such as “interruption of pregnancy”, which tends to hide abortion’s true nature and to attenuate its seriousness in public opinion.
 Perhaps this linguistic phenomenon is itself a symptom of an uneasiness of conscience.
 But no word has the power to change the reality of things: procured abortion is the deliberate and direct killing, by whatever means it is carried out, of a human being in the initial phase of his or her existence… (Evangelium Vitae, 58)

-Just consider the following stock pro-abortion phrases: blob of tissue, products of pregnancy, terminate a pregnancy, interrupt a pregnancy, evacuate the contents of the uterus, reproductive freedom, reproductive health care, reproductive choice, potential life, incompatible with life, my body my choice, a woman’s right to choose, I’m ‘personally’ against abortion but…, anti-choice.
+Just consider the following stock pro-abortion phrases: blob of tissue, products of pregnancy, terminate a pregnancy, interrupt a pregnancy, evacuate the contents of the uterus, reproductive freedom, reproductive health care, reproductive choice, potential life, incompatible with life, my body my choice, a woman’s right to choose, I’m ‘personally’ against abortion but…anti-choice.

 Death Peddlers Hope You Will Ignore the Truth